GuideDecember 11, 202514 min read

 • Spectroscopy: Identifies growth patterns and trace elements

-• UV fluorescence: Lab diamonds often fluoresce differently (orange vs. blue)
+• UV fluorescence: Lab diamonds often fluoresce differently (orange vs blue)

 • Nitrogen detection: Lab diamonds typically lack nitrogen present in natural diamonds